What Are Qualified Leads & How To Get More of Them?

 The lead qualification process is a set of steps used to change sales prospects who are “unready” to buy into people who might actually make a purchase.

-It can also help your business stand out from the competition by getting to know a prospect’s pain points and tailoring your sales solution accordingly.
+It can also help your business stand out from the competition by getting to know a prospect’s pain points and tailoring your sales outreach accordingly.

 Let’s take a more in-depth look into the steps required to qualify a lead: